-College should be a time of personal, professional and spiritual growth and development, and our students often speak of how much they have grown, particularly in their faith.
-These organizations are a part of the myriad opportunities to minister to the community or worship the Lord alongside hundreds of other students.
-Our campus ministry organizations provide just the right places for you to grow in your faith, discover your calling, build meaningful relationships, and participate in a community marked by service and abiding respect for one another.
+Our 21 campus ministry organizations offer many opportunities to minister to the community and worship the Lord alongside hundreds of other students.
+These groups provide places for you to grow in your faith, discover your calling, build meaningful relationships, and participate in a community marked by service and abiding respect for one another.

 Contact Amy Iseminger, Campus Ministries Coordinator, with any questions or to connect with the student leader of one of these organizations.